Background pattern

 Dose:

-The total dose of FERIV should be administered in a single dose of 100 mg of iron (one ampoule of FERIV) at most three times a week.
-However, when clinical circumstances require a rapid supply of iron to the body's deposits, the dosing regimen may be increased to 200 mg of iron at most three times a week.
+The total dose of FERIV should be administered in a single dose of 100 mg of iron (one ampoule of FERIV) as a maximum of three times a week.
+However, when clinical circumstances require rapid iron supply to the body's deposits, the dosing schedule may be increased to 200 mg of iron as a maximum of three times a week.

 Administration: